mezhendosina/che-zadali/README.md

 ## How it works

-Every hour, my server sends requests to the school magazine website, gets that week's homework, and stores the new homework in a PostgreSQL table.
+Every hour, my server sends requests to the school journal website, gets that week's homework, and stores the new homework in a PostgreSQL table.

 Every time you send a `/che` to [the bot](https://che_zadaliBot.t.me), it receives the next day's homework from the